wesib/wesib/README.md

 }
 ```

-The `@Render`-decorated method will be called from `requestAnimationFrame()` callback.
-So, it won't be called too
+The `@Render`-decorated method will be called from `requestAnimationFrame()` callback by default.
+So, it won't be
-frequently.
+called too frequently.

-The `@Render` decorator enables `StateSupport` and `RenderSupport` features.
-The latter provides a per-component
-`RenderScheduler` service that is used to schedule component renderer calls.